-- Education is the basis of effective care for patients with diabetes and successful prevention of this disease.
-[A] - Every person diagnosed with diabetes and their carers should participate in diabetes education to acquire knowledge and skills related to diabetes self-care, as well as support the implementation and maintenance of regular self-monitoring.
-[B] - The main tasks of diabetes education include effective self-care, improvement of metabolic control and quality of life, and support for the diabetic person/their carers.
+Reyrecommendations • Education is the basis of effective care for patients with diabetes and successful prevention of this disease.
+[A] • Every person diagnosed with diabetes and their carers should participate in diabetes education to acquire knowledge and skills related to diabetes self-care, as well as support the implementation and maintenance of regular self-monitoring.
+[B] • The main tasks of person with diabetes include effective self-care, improvement of metabolic control and quality of life, and support for the persons with diabetes/their carers.
 The effectiveness of individual and group education as well as its programmes should be systematically tracked, evaluated and methodically improved.
-[B] - · Diabetes education should focus on the person diagnosed with diabetes and their individual needs.
-[B] - A joint and uniform view of the diabetes multi-speciality team positively influences metabolic control and the psychological aspect of treatment.
-[B] - · All patients with diabetes and their carers should have access to institutionalised education.
-[B]
+[B] • Diabetes education should focus on the person diagnosed with diabetes and their individual needs.
+[B] • A joint and uniform view of the diabetes multi-speciality team positively influences metabolic control and the psychological aspect of treatment.
+[B] All patients with dispates and their errors should have access to institutionalized advection [D]